Codecademy/docs/content/python/concepts/dictionaries/terms/popitem/popitem.md

 ---
 Title: '.popitem()'
-Description: 'Returns the last inserted key/value pair from a dictionary as a tuple, and removes the entry.'
+Description: 'Returns the last inserted key-value pair from a dictionary as a tuple, and removes the entry.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'